pip/Octology/README.md

  * `calN ` - display a CALeNdar of the colored d8-based recent Years-->
 <!-- * `lodH ` - LOaD ~/.Hrc d8a-file to parse and print colorized fields-->

+To get close to similar setup near mine, you'll probably want to execute the following sequences of commands first:

+  `git clone https://GitHub.Com/Pip/Octology` which should crE8 the Octology/ sub-directory within the Current-Working-Directory (or`pwd`),

+  then `cd Octology;cp -a lib bin dox dvl gfx .Hrc .Xrc .bashrc .lrc .lsrc .shl.style .vimrc .zshrc ~;chsh $(which zsh);cd ~;source .zshrc`

+  && you'll want to `cpan ...` or `pmei Time::DaysInMonth;` since I (thru Octology) depend on that module, but am not the maintainer of it;

+  There might also be the Color::Similarity::RGB module in `pm2x` or something like that, maybe `gnp8`, I forget where I put that out ther?

 ### Great Thanks, AppreC8ion, and Gratitude
 I'd first like to thank every p8ient Chess player who endured me logging personal matches in ckm8, then thank you to all developers who ever contributed to: